 Food Court Fees

 The food court fee is $140 per booth.
 The 10×10 space includes pipe and draping, 8’table with linens, 2 chairs, wireless internet service, and hooks on loan for hanging an banner.
 Electricity is available for an additional $65 in advance and $95 on the day of the event.

 An umbrella TFE permit will be obtained through the Oakland County Health Division for the entire event.
 However, if you are preparing food at the site, an individual, temporary food license must be obtained.
 For questions, contact Mike Cox at firstname.lastname@example.org or 248-431-1078.
 It is also required that you bring your restaurant license or kitchen certificate.
 A certified health inspector from Oakland County will be attending the event to check food temperatures, cleanliness, and serving methods prior to the start of the event at 10:30 a.m.
 Please note that specific guidelines must be observed, or you will be charged a fee by the Oakland County Health Division, or possibly your table will be shut down.
 These guidelines are available on the VegFest application form, and include ability to bring a thermometer, gloves, and serving utensils to the event, and have a process to keep hot food at greater than 140 degrees F, and cold food at less than 41 degrees F. Sample cups are the preferred method of sample distribution.

 Food court category participants must have the ability to arrive between 7:00 a.m. and 9:00 a.m. for set up, to be ready for food inspection around 10:00 am, and to be ready to serve the public at 10:30 am.
 Participants must be prepared to serve or sell food, or to promote their organization to the public, until the conclusion of the event at 5:00 pm.
-Additional requirements and instructions will be made available during and after the application process.
+Additional instructions will be made available during and after the application process.